“A company’s culture is the foundation for future innovation. An entrepreneur’s job is to build the foundation.”

 While there’s no comprehensive list of what an ideal company culture should look like, there’s definitely a process companies can follow to build a culture that employees feel connected to.
 Here are 5 steps to building a strong company culture.

-5 steps to building a strong company culture
+5 steps to build a strong company culture

 Step 1: Discover your foundation